scottyschup/ruby-curriculum/w1d2/symbols-and-strings.md

 Write a method `super_print` that takes a `String`.
 This method should take optional parameters `:times`, `:upcase`, and `:reverse`.
 Hardcode reasonable defaults in a `defaults` hash defined in the `super_print` method.
-Use `Hash#merge` to combine the defauls with any optional parameters passed by the user.
+Use `Hash#merge` to combine the defaults with any optional parameters passed by the user.
 Do not modify the incoming options hash.
 For example: